 In a normal non-pandemic year, the Chamber Chorale holds auditions once a year in the fall and membership is open to all Stanford students: undergraduate, graduate, and post-doctoral fellows.
 In order to maintain the optimal combination of voices, the entire ensemble is re-auditioned each fall.
 Preliminary auditions consist of vocalizing (with piano support) to determine range and evaluate vowel formation, pitch and rhythm memory exercises, sight singing, and a solo song.
 Callback auditions consist of hearing all finalists in different voice combinations to determine the best ensemble.
 Members from the previous year who would like to be considered once again for the ensemble must re-audition.

-In the interim, there are two alternate opportunities for choral engagement in the Department of Music: (i) Memorial Church Choir (Music 163) will prepare a distributed performance video every other week for fall quarter under the guidance of its director, Dr. Robert Huw Morgan, and (ii) University Singers (Music 167) will meet once a week to explore choral topics with Dr. Morgan.
+In the interim, there are two alternate opportunities for choral engagement in the Department of Music: (i) Memorial Church Choir (Music 163) will prepare a distributed performance video every other week under the guidance of its director, Dr. Robert Huw Morgan, and (ii) University Singers (Music 167) will meet once a week to explore choral topics with Dr. Morgan.
 For information regarding either of these, please contact Dr. Morgan directly at: firstname.lastname@example.org.

 We profoundly miss the in-person experience of choral music, the collaborative spirit that infuses our engagement with the music and with each other, and we look forward with the greatest eagerness to the time we can once again return to the perpetual re-creation of works of choral art.